 Assistant Professor of Philosophy of Religion

 Professor Pittard specializes in epistemology and the philosophy of religion and has secondary interests in ethics and early modern philosophy.
 Much of his current research is focused on questions concerning the epistemic significance of disagreement with informed and intelligent interlocutors.
 He has two essays forthcoming in Oxford University Press publications: "When Beauties Disagree: Why 'Halfers' Should Affirm Robust Perspectivalism" in Oxford Studies in Epistemology.
-He also has a chapter in Challenges to Religious and Moral Belief: Disagreement and Evolution (published by Oxford University Press) and a coauthored piece forthcoming in Mind.
+He also has a chapter in Challenges to Moral and Religious Belief: Disagreement and Evolution (published by Oxford University Press) and a coauthored piece forthcoming in Mind.
 Prof. Pittard is currently working on a book on religious disagreement.

 A.B.
 Harvard University

 Theological Predication and Divine Attributes